Montenegrins march demanding government resignation

-PODGORICA, Montenegro (AP) — Several thousand people have rallied in Montenegro demanding the resignation of long-serving President Milo Djukanovic’s government over allegations of corruption.
+PODGORICA, Montenegro (AP) — Several thousand people rallied in Montenegro on Saturday to demand the resignation of long-serving President Milo Djukanovic’s government over allegations of corruption.

-The crowd marched through the capital of Podgorica on Saturday chanting “Milo thief” and carrying banners reading “No more crime” or “Rebellion.”
+The crowd marched through the capital of Podgorica chanting “Milo thief” and “We want justice,” and carrying banners reading “No more crime” or “Rebellion.”

 The protest dubbed “Resist” was organized after a former key ally of Djukanovic accused the president and his ruling Democratic Party of Socialists of murky financial dealings and high-level corruption.

-Djukanovic has denied the allegations, and authorities in turn accused former banker Dusko Knezevic of money laundering and fraud.
-Knezevic has fled the country.
+Djukanovic has denied the allegations, and authorities accused former banker Dusko Knezevic of money laundering and fraud.
+Knezevic has fled the country, promising to reveal more details about the alleged government misconduct.

 Most Read Nation & World Stories